openintegrationhub/openintegrationhub/docs/ServiceCollaborationOverview.md

 #### Flow repository

-We need to extend the API by the following resources:

 - `POST /flows/{id}/start`: Used to start a flow
 - `POST /flows/{id}/stop`: Used to stop a flow

-Starting a flow means setting flow's `status` to `active` and raising `flow.starting` event.
-Stopping a flow means setting flow's `status` to `inactive` and raising `flow.stopping` event.
+Upon receiving the HTTP call for starting a flow, Flow Repository sets the flows `status` to starting.
+Upon receiving stopping request it sets the status to `stopping`.
+If the flow has been started and flow repsitory receives `flow.started` event it sets the status to `active` while it sets it to `inactive` upon receiving `flow.stopped`.
 The schema of the event payload is shown below.

 ```yaml
 Event: